harmancilab/COLLAGENE/examples/1_key_generation/README.md

 ## Testing the Keys
 *key_generation_example.sh* contains an example of generating a random matrix, encrypting it, and collectively decrypting it using the key shares that are just set up at each site's directory.

 This option is implemented by "-example_test_ckks_keys".
-It generates random matrices on each site, then encrypts them using the shared public key, then decrypts each matrix
+It generates random matrices on each site, then encrypts them using the shared public key, then decrypts each matrix.